canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 Create a notebook
 -----------------

-You can create a Jupyter Notebook using the DSS Command Line Interface (CLI).
+You can create a Jupyter Notebook using the DSS CLI.
 This notebook includes different packages and toolkits depending on the image used to create it.

 1. **Select an image**: